 Students in good standing who have withdrawn from Southern Maine Community College voluntarily and who wish to return must submit a written request.
-If the period of absence is less than five academic years, withdrawn students in good standing may complete a request for readmission form available in Enrollment Services.
-If a student wishes to return after an absence of more than 5 years, he/she must reapply to the college.
+If the period of absence is less than three academic years, withdrawn students in good standing may complete a request for readmission form available in the Registration Office.
+If a student wishes to return after an absence of more than 3 years, he/she must reapply to the college.